 The Prophet Muhammad of Islam, stated that good physical health is connected to the divine nature in humans (fitra).
 Taking measures such as circumcision, shaving pubic hair and trimming the moustache for a neat beard are rewarding acts that look good and clean.

-Circumcision is not enforced in Islamic teaching and is not a condition for converting to Islam or carrying out religious duties.
+Male or female circumcision is not enforced in Islamic teaching and is not a condition for converting to Islam or carrying out religious duties.
 There is no fixed age for circumcision, varying from country to country and depending on community culture.

 Muslims believe the benefit of removing the foreskin is twofold.
 An intact foreskin can potentially trap drops of urine and as Muslims perform a ritual ablution (wudhu) before the obligatory five daily prayers, it is essential no impurity if left on the body.
 It is a nod to the Islamic principle of sacrifice, as the American Muslim scholar Hamza Yusuf Hanson said,